myArchivedProjects/vagrant-fastlane/README.md

 * Gemfile (and new gems if needed)
 * Berksfile (define the list of your cookbooks)
 * Vagrantfile (adjust your VMs)

+Uses the following plugins:

+* vagrant-vbguest         -> updates your virtualbox modules
+* vagrant-windows         -> winRM support
+* vagrant-omnibus         -> installs latest chef client
+* vagrant-proxyconf       -> configures VMs to use your polipo cache
+* vagrant-berkshelf       -> populates your chef0 with your cookbooks
+* vagrant-hostmanager     -> manages /etc/hosts
+* vagrant-cachier         -> caches your objects
+* vagrant-chefzero        -> and in-memory chef-server
+* vagrant-ohai            -> set your hostname to your internal ip

 ## Installation